acw414/eLISA/README.md

 ```
 quit()
 ```
-**_UCLA Hoffman users only_** : Python and R are already installed on the server, but must be loaded.
-After retrieving a compute node, the user must type the following in order to **load R**:
+**__UCLA Hoffman users only__** : Python and R are already installed on the server, but must be loaded.
+After retrieving a compute node, the user must type the following into the command line in order to **load R**:
 ```
 module load R
 ```